castleguarders/CamAi/README.rst

         *Stored*
                 Every alerts image and video clipping is stored by default in the 'basedir' specified in the manager section.
-These alert files are not automatically pruned or managed unlike the video recordings.
+By default these alert files are not deleted or managed unlike the video recordings.
+You can choose to delete them on a per camera basis.

 .. image:: docs/Alerts_Storage.png
    :width: 50